desirable-objects/grails-sendgrid/README.md

 In a pinch, you can send email using the SendGridService in one of two ways:

-* Using the sendMail closure from any class which has a reference to the SendGridService.

-As above, but referencing the sendMail method of the SendGridService directly:
+* Using the sendMail method of the SendGridService directly:

 ```groovy
 sendGridServicesendMail {